ADA110/whatsapp-mcp/README.md

 - **Images, Videos, Documents**: Use the `send_file` tool to share any supported media type.
 - **Voice Messages**: Use the `send_audio_message` tool to send audio files as playable WhatsApp voice messages.
-  - For optimal compatibility, audio files should be in `.ogg` Opus format.
+  - Audio files must be in `.ogg` Opus format to work as voice messages.
-  - With FFmpeg installed, the system will automatically convert other audio formats (MP3, WAV, etc.) to the required format.
-  - Without FFmpeg, you can still send raw audio files using the `send_file` tool, but they won't appear as playable voice messages.
+  - You can also send raw audio files using the `send_file` tool, but they won't appear as playable voice messages.

 #### Media Downloading